 Under certain circumstances, Medicare can cover approximately 80 percent of the cost of CPAP therapy for patients diagnosed with obstructive sleep apnea.
 Additionally, if you’ve rented a CPAP machine through Medicare for at least 13 months, you can own the machine — as long as you meet the deductible and work with a provider that accepts Medicare.

-If you are diagnosed with obstructive sleep apnea, Medicare can provide partial coverage for three-month trial CPAP therapy.
+If you are diagnosed with obstructive sleep apnea, Medicare can provide partial coverage for three-month trial of CPAP therapy.
 In some cases, Medicare can offer long-term coverage, provided a physician affirms that the device and CPAP therapy are making a difference.

 Medicare can cover durable medical equipment (in this case, your CPAP machine) only if your doctor or supplier is enrolled in Medicare.
 Your coverage for CPAP therapy comes from Medicare Part B, which includes durable medical equipment or CPAP machines for sleep apnea.

 Pro Tip: Patients with health conditions such as sleep apnea or COPD may require the use of oxygen therapy treatments.
-Read my article, Does Medicare Cover Portable Oxygen?, to learn about which types of oxygen therapy are eligible for coverage.

 Average cost of a CPAP machine | Medicare coverage | Out-of-pocket cost | Deductible | Total cost to you |